Click It or Ticket: Campaign methods

+Seat belts have been proven to be one of the most effective safety devices in vehicles.
+According to the National Highway Traffic Safety Administration (NHTSA), seat belts saved an estimated 14,955 lives in 2017 alone.
+Despite these numbers, some individuals still fail to buckle up, putting their lives and the lives of others at risk.
+Educating the public about the importance of seat belt safety is crucial.
+By wearing a seat belt, individuals significantly reduce the risk of severe injury or death in the event of a crash.
+It's not just about obeying the law; it's about taking responsibility for one's safety and the safety of others.

+The Click it or Ticket campaign is a nationwide initiative aimed at increasing seat belt usage through a combination of education and enforcement.
+It was launched in 1993 by the NHTSA and has since become a highly recognized and effective campaign.
+The campaign's main goal is to remind drivers and passengers that seat belt laws are strictly enforced, and failure to comply can result in fines and penalties.
+Law enforcement agencies play a crucial role in this campaign by conducting seat belt enforcement blitzes and increasing visibility on the roads.

 The national television ad [airing] on several major networks features people driving in several regions of the country without their safety belts on.
 They receive a ticket, and then buckle up.
 The ads [appear] primarily in programs that deliver large audiences of teens and young adults—especially men.
 The programs include Fear Factor, WWE Smackdown, Major League Baseball, NBA Conference Finals, NASCAR Live, and the Indy 500.

 The campaign is also stressing strict enforcement of safety belt laws, in particular, the "Primary safety belt laws", which allow law enforcement officers issue a safety belt citation without observing another offense.
-By January 2007 25 states had primary safety belt laws, and on average 88% of people in these states use safety belts as opposed to 79% nationally.
 New Hampshire, the state with historically the lowest safety belt usage, is the only state without an adult safety belt law.
 Massachusetts, the state with the second lowest usage, has only a secondary safety belt law, which requires officers to observe another driving offense before issuing a safety belt citation.
 Enforcement of safety belt laws of both types is to be made possible by checkpoints and saturation patrols that will detect violations of safety belt and child passenger safety laws.

 Success

-The campaign is deemed a success by proponents in terms of increasing seat belt use.
-A survey conducted by Public Opinion Strategies found that 83% of 800 United States citizens surveyed had seen, read, or heard about the Click It or Ticket campaign.

-Figures released by the U.S. Department of Transportation after amplifying the advertising and enforcement campaign on May 19, 2003 indicated that "National belt use among young men and women ages 16-24 moved from 65% to 72%, and 73% to 80% respectively, while belt use in the overall population increased from 75% to 79%."
+Figures released by the U.S. Department of Transportation, after amplifying the advertising and enforcement campaign on May 19, 2003, indicated that "National belt use among young men and women ages 16-24 moved from 65% to 72%, and 73% to 80% respectively, while belt use in the overall population increased from 75% to 79%."